zcysxy/edav-garden/src/site/notes/R Operator - Pipe.md

 In [[R\|R]] 4.1, a built-in pipe operator is introduced: `|>`.
 This operator doesn't rely on third-party packages and may be faster.
 But it lacks two important features that `%>%` has

 - represent the value being piped in by `.`, as in the above example
-- when you pipe into a function with no other arguments, you can ommit the parentheses `()`
+- when you pipe into a function with no other arguments, you can omit the parentheses `()`